kd-s-t/siargao-trading-road/docs/BUSINESS_E2E_FLOW.md

     "content": "string"
   }
   ```
+- **Response**: Created message object with sender information
 - **Constraints**:
   - Message must be 1-5000 characters
   - For delivered orders, messaging closes 12 hours after delivery
+  - Only supplier and store involved in the order can send messages

 #### Send Invoice Email
 - **Action**: Send invoice email to store